Join our Internship Academies to Hire Top Talent

 Membership Benefits

-• Placement Program: We will contribute up to $4000 toward their summer stipend with your organization.
+- Financial: We will contribute up to 50% or $2,000 toward their summer stipend with your organization

-• Training and Updates on current hiring trends, inclusive recruitment practices, and retention of a diverse team
+- Training and Updates: Opportunities to receive training on current hiring trends, inclusive recruitment practices, and retention of staff members

 How does it work?

-Over the fall semester, all cohort members will complete a credit-bearing course covering everything from networking and interviewing skills to industry timelines and how to overcome imposter syndrome.
+Over the fall semester, all cohort members will complete a course covering everything from networking and interviewing skills to industry timelines and skills.
 These students will walk away full of confidence and the ability to authentically demonstrate themselves to you.

 After they complete the course, students will also engage in experiential learning to try out the work and gain some hands-on experience to build the skillset necessary to be successful in a role at your organization.